Raghav1000/Raghav1000/README.md

 ## About Me

-<small> My name is Raghav Mattad, Currently working as a Fullstack developer in Protocolzone Pvt.
-Ltd.
+<small> My name is Raghav Mattad, Currently working as a Fullstack developer.
 I have an experience of 3 years in crafting web application touching both backend and frontend side of it. </small>
 </br>
 I have done my graduation in B.tech from DA-IICT Gandhinagar.</small>